Skip to Content

 Ideally, it’s wise to have a traditional garden, some raised beds, and a greenhouse full of fruits and veggies.
 Meat and eggs can also be produced on your homestead if you have it set up for livestock.

-Learning how to preserve and can your own food will also allow you to store your food away in a safe place and build up a nice supply of food in case you need it for an emergency.
+Learning how to preserve the food you produce will also allow you to store plenty of it in a safe place and build up a nice supply for winter and emergencies.
 Then your trips to town can be used to stock up on other necessities.

 5. Power Generation System

 Off grid power.
 This is where the actual off grid part comes in.
-Since you will not be connected to the power grid, you will need to be able to generate electricity yourself.
-This means having a power generating system with backups that can provide you with all the electricity you will need to run all your appliances, stove, refrigerator, washing machine, tv, computer, and charge your cell phone and other mobile devices.
+Since you will not be connected to the electrical grid, you will need to be able to generate electricity yourself.
+This means having a power generating system with backups that can provide you with all the electricity you need to run all your appliances, including a stove, refrigerator, washing machine, water heater, tv, and computer, and to charge your mobile devices.

-Keep in mind the wind turbine is a good backup for the solar panels.
-When the sun is not shining there’s usually some kind of wind, but when the wind is not blowing you’ll need the solar panels.
-Using both power generation technologies will supplement your electricity production and they complement one another.
+Keep in mind that a wind turbine is a good backup for solar panels.
+When the sun is not shining, there’s often some wind, but when the wind is not blowing, you’ll need solar panels.
+Both power generation technologies will supplement your electricity production and complement one another.

 Figure out how much power all your devices and appliances use.
 To do this, look on the back or underside of your electronic devices and there should be a label or placard detailing the wattage and amperage each device uses.
 Now take all those numbers, add them up, and that will give you a good idea how much power you might use during any given 24-hour period.